Why is my St Augustine Grass Yellow?

-In Austin, this year we have had a lot of Rainfall (in most areas).
-Our soil composition is primarily that of a heavy clay.
-Clay soils have the unique property of absorbing water slowly, and releasing it even slower.
-This phenomenon is primarily caused by the size of the pore space between the soil particles. (it is very small) This leaves very little room for gases, that must be present, for respiration to occur.
+Free Lawn Analysis In Austin's soil composition is primarily that of a heavy clay.
+Clay soils absorb and release water slowly.
+Because of the small size of the pore space between the soil particles.
+This leaves very little room for gases, that must be present, for respiration to occur.
 Without respiration, any plant will die.

 To really understand what is causing the yellowing of your St. Augustine grass, you must first understand a little about plant biology.
 First, the green color that you see on all plants is from chlorophyll.
 (I hope you already knew that)